 (a) Each Transferred Employee who participates in the EVIP or the Incentive Plans for the 2001 plan year shall be entitled to a prorated benefit to the extent that the objectives established under such plan are satisfied as of the Closing Date, as determined by Georgia-Pacific The payment shall be made by Georgia-Pacific or LRFP, as applicable, in accordance with the terms of such plan and Georgia-Pacific or LRFP, as applicable, shall be responsible for all employer taxes on such amounts.
 Such payment shall be reduced by applicable withholding taxes and other authorized deductions.

-(b) The Company intends to establish a bonus program or pay practice to provide incentive pay to the Transferred Employees based upon Company and individual performance criteria.
+(b) The Company shall establish as of the Closing Date a bonus program or pay practice to provide incentive pay to the Transferred Employees based upon Company and individual performance criteria.

 2.11 G-P Fringe Benefits.
 As of the Closing Date, the Transferred Employees will cease to be eligible for benefits under any employee welfare or fringe benefit plan sponsored or maintained by Georgia-Pacific.
 Notwithstanding the foregoing, any educational or tuition benefits approved by Georgia-Pacific prior to the Closing Date shall be payable by Georgia-Pacific.